Call Stephanie Summers (RN) to schedule an appointment today and to request information on current vaccination fees. (330) 385-5123

-HepA, HepB, HPV, Influenza, MMR, MenACWY, Prevnar13, Tdap, TD, Varicella, & Zoster (call for availability)
+HepA, HepB, HPV, Influenza, MMR, MenACWY, Prevnar13, Tdap, Varicella, & Zoster (call for availability)

 The Vaccines for Children (VFC) Program offers vaccines at no cost for eligible children through VFC-enrolled doctors.
 Find out if your child qualifies.
 Vaccinating on time means healthier children, families and communities.